sumedhborkar0/ERET-OhloneHacks/README.md

 **EMERGENCY ROOM EMERGENCY TRANSLATOR (ERET)** - First Place @ Ohlone Hackathon 2026

-Developed with assistance of AI tools including Cursor, Codex, and Claude Code

 Project Overview

 This is an American Sign Language (ASL) Translator designed specifically for hospital and emergency service environments.
 The core purpose of this project is to use real-time mobile camera access and AI to bridge the communication gap between medical professionals and deaf or hard-of-hearing patients during critical moments.